-Balch Park is a lightly trafficked loop trail located near Springville, CA that features a lake and is good for all skill levels.
+Balch Park Trail is a 20.3 mile lightly trafficked loop trail located near Springville, CA that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail.

 great for a day trip with your family